liebermeister/stm/resource-data/models-article/Escherichia_coli_ccm/README.md

 Modified version of the original model from Noor et al. (2016), PLoS Comp.
 Biol.

+In the model, exchange reactions were added to some of the biomass precursors and a stationary flux distribution was obtained from measured metabolic fluxes by projecting flux data onto the space of stationary fluxes while constraining the flux directions.
+Metabolite concentrations and thermodynamic forces for the reference state were determined by balancing \cite{lskl:10} of metabolite and reaction Gibbs free energy data.
+Data as in \cite{nfbd:16} were used in all cases.

 Modifications:
 * some kcat values were modified
 * some metabolites were set internal (and draining reactions were added for these metabolites) to allow for a realistic steady-state flux within the model